soumojit-dev/Python/README.md

 - copies particular elements from one tuple to another tuple (user input)
 37. tuple_unpacking.py
 - demonstrates unpacking into 3 variable and 2 variable using * operator
+38. tuple_nested_highest marks.py
+- nested tuple finds the highest marks scored by a student using max() with key= lambda

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch